Are you wondering how to practice elimination communication? This overview of EC 101 will help you get started.

 - Cradle hold

-If the child is able to sit up on their own or with your assistance, they can sit on a potty or toilet seat reducer.
+If your baby is able to sit up on their own or with your assistance, they can sit on a potty or toilet seat reducer.

 (c) Using Cueing Sounds

 The third element of how to practice elimination communication is the use of cueing sounds.
-You can choose one cueing sound to indicate pee and one to indicate poo, or a single cue for both.
-Common cueing sounds include "psss" or "pee pee" for pee and grunting for poo.
-I personally say "poo-poo" for poo.
+You can choose one cueing sound to indicate pee and one to indicate poop, or a single cue for both.
+Common cueing sounds include "psss" or "pee pee" for pee and grunting for poop.

-Do you have any tips to share or questions regarding how to practice elimination communication?
+Do you have any questions regarding how to practice elimination communication?